Yet, most people struggle with what goes where.

 The other good news is that trial and error, or what I like to call the Fooling Around Approach to furniture arrangement, is often the best way to discover that elusive, perfect furniture plan.
 Even experienced decorators shove things around until they get it right, so don’t think you need to work it out on graph paper.
 Get some sliders, and go to work.
 It’s fun.

-When it comes to furniture placement for home staging, these are the pitfalls to avoid.
+When it comes to furniture placement for home staging, these are the eight most common pitfalls to avoid.

 Remember that house hunters are looking at other homes and will compare your home to ones with new and stylish furniture that left them with a positive impression.